Alejogb1/job-board/blog-data/why-cant-i-come-to-a-solution-using-neat-python.md

 id: "why-cant-i-come-to-a-solution-using-neat-python"
 ---

-well, looks like you're hitting a wall with neat-python. i've been there, trust me. it's a powerful library, but it can be a real headache if you don't have the knobs dialed in correctly. from what you've said, it sounds like you are not getting any working solutions, meaning the fitness is not improving. let's break this down like we are debugging some nasty piece of code, shall we?
+well, looks like you're hitting a wall with neat-python. i've been there, trust me. it's a powerful library, but it can be a real headache if you don't have the knobs dialed in correctly. from what you've said, it sounds like you are not getting any working solutions, meaning the fitness is not improving. let's break this down like we are debugging some nasty piece of code?

 first off, it's super common to see neat not converge, especially if you're just getting started. the core issue with evolutionary algorithms, and neat in particular, is that they are massively sensitive to their configuration. it's not like training a neural network where you often see some steady progress, it's more like trying to find a specific grain of sand in the entire desert.